We have an amazing range of courses and a choice of how you study

 Institute of Design, Culture and the Arts

 Dr Rob Hawkes joined the School of Arts & Media in October 2012.
 He has taught previously at Leeds Trinity University (2010–2013), the University of East Anglia (2009-2010) and the University of York (2005-2009).
 He completed his BA (Hons) in English Language and Literature at the University of Liverpool, his MA in Literature at the University of Hertfordshire, and his PhD in English at the University of York.
 His thesis examined the fiction of the British writer Ford Madox Ford (1873-1939) in relation to theories of character, plot, genre and trust.

 In September 2012, he co-organised a major international conference on Ford’s First World War modernist masterpiece Parade’s End, which has recently been republished in a four-volume critical edition by Carcanet Press and been adapted for television by Sir Tom Stoppard.
 The conference programme included a Q&A session with Susanna White, the director of the adaptation, and Rupert Edwards, the producer/director of Who on Earth Was Ford Madox Ford?
 A Culture Show Special.

-Rob’s research is founded on interests in modernism and modernity, literature and money, war writing, and narrative theory.
+Rob’s research is founded on interests in modernism and modernity, literature and trust, war writing, and narrative theory.

 He is the author of Ford Madox Ford and the Misfit Moderns: Edwardian Fiction and the First World War (Palgrave Macmillan, 2012); and co-editor of Ford Madox Ford's Parade's End: The First World War, Culture, and Modernity (Rodopi, 2014).
 With Ashley Chantler, he is currently editing two further collections of essays on Ford and his writing: Ford Madox Ford: An Introduction (Ashgate, forthcoming), which contains essays by fourteen experts on Ford, modernism and the First World War and provides a comprehensive introduction to Ford’s life and work; and War and the Mind: Ford Madox Ford's Parade's End, Modernism, and Psychology (Edinburgh University Press, forthcoming), which focuses specifically on Parade’s End and the psychological impact of the war.